By FLORENT BAJRAMI and LLAZAR SEMINI

 Brussels and the United States often intervene to calm down tensions between Belgrade and Pristina, more so in the past year since the Russian invasion of Ukraine.

 The war in Kosovo erupted when separatist ethnic Albanians rebelled against Serbia’s rule, and Belgrade responded with a brutal crackdown.
 About 13,000 people died, mostly ethnic Albanians.
 NATO’s military intervention eventually forced Serbia to pull out of the territory.

 Earlier Tuesday, Kurti posted on social media a call for justice for the deaths of 116 Albanian civilians executed by Serb forces in May 2, 1999 in Studime, a village, 30 kilometers (18 miles) north of the capital, Pristina.
 Kurti demanded “punishment for war crimes and justice for the victims.”

-Kosovo also accuses Serbia of hiding the locations where the bodies of 1,621 people still listed as officially missing are buried.
+Kosovo also accuses Serbia of hiding the locations where the bodies of more than 1,600 people still listed as officially missing are buried.

 The EU rule of law mission in Kosovo, or EULEX, says it is difficult to find the bodies of as many were buried in small, unmarked graves or even in cemeteries, in an effort by the perpetrators to make the search for the missing more difficult and to hide evidence.
 Most of the missing are ethnic Albanians, while a few are Serbs.

 To move forward normalizing ties, Serbia insists Kosovo must implement a 2013 agreement to establish an association of the municipalities in northern Kosovo with Serb-majority populations.
 The association would coordinate work on education, health care, land planning and economic development at the local level.

 Kosovo’s Constitutional Court later declared the plan unconstitutional, ruling it wasn’t inclusive of other ethnicities and could entail the use of executive powers.